Circumscribing Polygons and Polygonizations for Disjoint Line Segments: Hardness for Circumscribing Polygons

 Recall that every segment in $S$ is either an edge or an internal diagonal of a circumscribing polygon $P$.
 The union of $P$ and $S$ forms a plane graph that subdivide the plane into faces.
 Clearly, each face is either in the interior or the exterior of $P$.
 We define the \emph{left side} (resp., \emph{right side}) of a directed segment $ab\in S$ as the face of this graph on the left (resp., right) of $ab$.

-\begin{lemma} Let $S$ be a set of disjoint line segments that contains a turn gadget with properties \ref{prop:1}--\ref{prop:7}.
+\begin{lemma} Let $S$ be a set of disjoint line segments that contains a turn gadget satisfying \ref{prop:1}--\ref{prop:7}.
 In every circumscribing polygon $P$ for $S$, the left side of the segment $d_2d_1$ is in the exterior of $P$, hence $d_2d_1$ is an edge of $P$. \end{lemma}

 \begin{proof} Let $\mathcal{P}$ be the path described in Lemma~\ref{lem:diode-path} from $a$ to $d_1$ or $d_2$, in which $d_3,\ldots,d_{12}$ are interior vertices.
 Suppose, for contradiction, that the left side of $d_2d_1$ is in the interior of $P$.
-The left side of $d_2d_1$ contains $\Delta(d_1 d_2 d_7)$, as no visibility edge crosses this triangle by property \ref{prop:2}.
+The left side of $d_2d_1$ contains $\Delta(d_1 d_2 d_7)$, as no visibility edge crosses this triangle by \ref{prop:2}.
 Both edges of $\mathcal{P}$ incident to $d_7$ are in the same closed halfplane bounded by the line through $d_7d_8$, or else $d_7d_8$ would be an external diagonal of $P$.
 Assume first that both edges are in the closed halfplane on the right of $d_7d_8$.
 In particular, $d_7$ is adjacent to neither $d_5$ nor $d_6$.
-By property \ref{prop:1}, $d_5$ and $d_6$ must be adjacent to $d_3$ and $d_4$, respectively, and $d_5d_6$ is an edge of $P$.
+By \ref{prop:1}, $d_5$ and $d_6$ must be adjacent to $d_3$ and $d_4$, respectively, and $d_5d_6$ is an edge of $P$.
 In particular $f=(d_3,d_4,d_6,d_7)$ is a face in $P\cup S$.
 Furthermore, since no edge in $\mathcal{P}$ separates $\{d_5,d_6\}$ from $\Delta(d_1 d_2 d_7)$, the left side of $d_5d_6$ is in the interior of $P$.
 This implies that the $f$ is in the exterior of $P$.
 Now $d_3d_4$ must be an edge of $P$, or it would be an external diagonal, and so $P$ contains all edges of the face $f$, which is a contradiction.
 When both edges incident to $d_7$ are in the closed halfplnae on the left of $d_7d_8$, the argument is analogous by the symmetry of the diode. \end{proof}

-\begin{lemma} Let $S$ be a set of disjoint line segments that contains a turn gadget with properties \ref{prop:1}--\ref{prop:7}.
+\begin{lemma} Let $S$ be a set of disjoint line segments that contains a turn gadget satisfying \ref{prop:1}--\ref{prop:7}.
 In every circumscribing polygon $P$ for $S$, the left side of $ab$ is in the exterior of $P$, hence $ab$ is an edge of $P$. \end{lemma}

 \begin{proof} Suppose, for contradiction, that the left side of $ab$ is in the interior of $P$.
 Let $\mathcal{P}$ be the path described in Lemma~\ref{lem:diode-path} from $a$ to $d_1$ or $d_2$.
 Note that both $d_1d_2$ and $d_1'd_2'$ are edges of $P$ by Lemma~\ref{lem:exterior}.